 I’m not that much of a birder, but I do like to take on a birding challenge once in a while.
 I used to recognize fewer than 20 species of birds, but now it’s somewhere between 50–80.

-Two years ago, in 2011, I took my first trip to Point Pelee National Park, where thousands of us flock to see migrants come in at this time of year.
-I submitted a trip report for publication, but since it was rejected, I’m free to share it with you:
+Two years ago, in 2011, I took my first trip to Point Pelee National Park, where thousands of humans flock to see millions of migrants come in at this time of year (between April and June for the northward journey, and again around September for the southward).

 On Tuesday, May 17th, several BPQ members converged upon Point Pelee in time for the annual Spring Migration.
-This was the first time for me, so I have to make some kind of trip report (without a checklist of total species seen).

 The first night was cold and rainy when I pulled in at 10 PM, so I quickly made a cozy sleeping platform out of a picnic table in the dining shelter.
 It was so comfortable, in fact, that I slept right through not one but two teams of birders as they came in for an early breakfast prior to birding at the tip of the park, where all the birds come in to land after crossing Lake Ontario.